 Elsewhere, other industry-specific organizations have issued new standards for authentication and account security.
 Most notable among them is the new document released by the National Institute of Standards and Technology (NIST), which now requires many different sectors to implement 2FA and MFA (multi-factor authentication).

 New technology trends that might shape authentication in 2019

 We’re going to be looking at some of the emerging and developing technologies that can have a positive and meaningful impact on the future of authentication.
 Ranging from federated services and biometric technologies to fast evolving industries such as blockchain and artificial intelligence, these technologies will help organizations comply with regulatory requirements while providing users with a smooth and frictionless login experience.

 Blockchain and decentralized authentication systems

-Blockchain is the distributed ledger technology that underlies bitcoin and other cryptocurrencies.
-The idea behind blockchain is to replace centralized data and application servers with a network of computers that encrypt and store data and stay in sync with each other.
-Blockchain removes single points of failures such as servers where user login information is stored.
+Blockchain is the distributed ledger technology that underlies Bitcoin and other cryptocurrencies.
+The idea behind blockchain is to replace centralized data and application servers with a network of computers that encrypt data, store data, and stay in sync with each other.
+Blockchain removes single points of failures such as servers, where user login information is stored.